CodeYourFuture/CYF-Workshops/devtools/readme.md

 - [ ] This [Devtools Workshop page](http://cyf-workshops.netlify.app/devtools/)
 - [ ] Someone to keep track of the timer for each activity

 You've already used a little bit of Devtools in ITD when you used [Lighthouse](https://developer.chrome.com/docs/lighthouse/) to audit your code.
 But there's much much more!
-Devtools is an [entire IDE](https://developer.chrome.com/) running inside your browser and it has hundreds of ways to inspect, test, and develop your code.
+Devtools is an [entire IDE (Integrated Development Environment)](https://developer.chrome.com/) running inside your browser and it has hundreds of ways to inspect, test, and develop your code.

 <!--
 {{<note type="tip" title="Explore">}} -->